 This article is the fourth part of an ongoing series on faith leaders who have demonstrated courage living faith in the public square.
 In partnership with the Cardus Religious Freedom Institute, Convivium magazine will regularly publish these profiles from contributors across Canada.
-To submit a story to the series, email Aaron Neil at email@example.com and Rebecca Atkinson at firstname.lastname@example.org.
+To submit a story to the series, email Aaron Neil at email@example.com and Rebecca Darwent at firstname.lastname@example.org.

 As a 19-year-old university student, I chose to pursue and practice my faith again because it offered something to me that this world could not.